natyusha/ShokoRelay.bundle/README.md

 - Fairy Tail (2018)

 **Note:** Only do this when you are happy with the metadata for the series to be merged as you will be unable to correctly refresh it without splitting the series apart first.

+#### Minimum Tag Weight
+Many tags on AniDB use a [3 Star Weight System](https://wiki.anidb.net/Tags#Star-rating_-_the_Weight_system) which represents a value from 0 (no stars) to 600 (3 stars) and determines how relevant the tag is to the series it is applied to.
+By setting this value you can filter out tags below a certain star threshold if desired.

 #### Assumed Content Ratings
 If "assumed content ratings" are enabled in the agent settings the [target audience](https://anidb.net/tag/2606/animetb) and [content indicator](https://anidb.net/tag/2604/animetb) tags from AniDB will be used to roughly match the [TV Parental Guidlines](http://www.tvguidelines.org/resources/TheRatings.pdf) system.
 The target audience tags will conservatively set the initial rating anywhere from TV-Y to TV-14, then the content indicators will be appended.
 If the tag weights for the content indicators are high enough (> 400 or **\*\***) the rating will be raised to compensate.
 A general overview is listed in the table below: